martinmo/rolevm/README.md

   (You still can attach roles to instances of untransformed classes, but self calls wont be delegated to roles.)
 - Be careful not to perform base method calls in anonymous inner classes such as `Runnable` or `Callable`, because this will lead to infinite recursion.
-You should use lambdas instead.
-For more details, have a look at the role types in the [FastFib example compartment][fastfib].
 - You should disable the "Hot Code Replace" feature of the Eclipse Debugger, if you want to debug programs that use the RoleVM agent.
 There is an awkward interference between that debugger and the agent, which will make it jump around to arbitrary breakpoints on its own.

-[fastfib]: rolevm-examples/src/main/java/rolevm/examples/fib/FastFib.java

 ## Performance